ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/pytorch-digit-classification-arch-training/inference.md

 ---
 # User change
-title: "Use the model for inference"
+title: "Deploy the Model for Inference"

 weight: 6